cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

   - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
 The gold on her outfit should change colour to match the Terror's colour shown in the wrist UI.
 Make sure OSC colour is set to HSV.

 ### ^ Resonite (Proton, Pure Native is deprecated and for now as of The Splittening is replaced with a hybrid setup launched via Proton)
-- Proton: GE-Proton10-15-rtsp18.
+- Testing GE-Proton10-15-rtsp18.
 Wy "default" Proton version works fine otherwise.
 - Haven't looked back into modding since The Splittening.
 - Full-body tracking (FBT):
-  - Requires either OpenComposite or a branch of XRizer that supports trackers and applies roles Resonite can understand.
+  - Works fine with my chosen branch of XRizer.

 ### ^ Beat Saber (Modded)
 - Using Proton Experimental.